rhpds/lb2768-building-security-focused-ai-applications-using-managed-identities-on-aro/README.md

 ## Introduction

-This repository contains the code, instructions, resources and materials associated with the Lab called **OpenShift AI Unleashed: Transforming Claims Processing for Maximum Efficiency!**.
+This repository contains the code, instructions, resources and materials associated with the Lab called **OpenShift AI + Azure AI Workshop**.

 To consult the static version of the instructions, please use [this URL](https://rh-aiservices-bu.github.io/parasol-insurance/)